bbbrrrkkk/magic-square-game/README.md

 The following bugs were encountered during the development and the following fixes were implemented:

 - - -
-**Bug**: As part of the hint alert box, the maximum and minimum missing values were displayed to the user.
+**Bug**: As part of the hint alert box, the maximum and minimum missing values are displayed to the user.
 Initially, instead of displaying the min and max values, a NaN value was returned for the minimum and maximum values.

 **Fix**: This bug was resolved by implementing the fix proposed by the following [link](https://medium.com/@vladbezden/how-to-get-min-or-max-of-an-array-in-javascript-1c264ec6e1aa).
 It is not possible to apply the `min` and `max` functions directly to a `list` in JavaScript; rather the list must first be destructed.